top of page

 For Your Consideration: Being a Comedy Hobbiest

 Any time I voiced frustration with anything unjust during my childhood, my parents would say to me, “Pay attention to what YOU’RE doing.
 Not what other people are doing.”
-It made me stomp my foot while angrily grunting, because on one hand, I am stubborn, and on the other hand, they were right.
+It made me stomp my foot and angry grunt, because on one hand: I am stubborn, and on the other hand: they were right.
 Years ago, after lapping up every unrewarding comedy opportunity given to me by male gatekeepers, I decided I could not keep up the charade.
 I made the conscious decision that if Comedy (read: the business of comedy) is a game, I am not playing.
 If I have to be fake to navigate politics among folks I don’t care for or trust, I won’t participate.
 Instead, I concluded, I will be content with whatever corner of the comedy world I am able to carve out on my own while being honest with myself and my colleagues.

-This process has come with a handful of personal evolutions and realizations.
+This process has come with a handful of personal evolutions, realizations and sacrifices.
 I still fight with myself about things like, “if I could just be more likeable or cooperative, would I be booked more?”
-I am proud of myself for filling holes in the comedy market for underrepresented audiences.
+I know that my unyielding attitude toward doing this comedy thing MY way has limited my bookability, and that's something I've had to reconcile personally.
+As I've come to terms with that, my attitude toward what I expect in return from comedy has changed, too.
 I have gone from being desperate for stage time to demanding to be paid for my work to just wanting to make things I am proud of and treat people well.
 I am happy that I’ve gotten to do all of this with some incredible folks, some of whom have become friends, and one even became my life partner.
 I am thankful that through all of the work, I have learned and had fun.

 That last part is the one that I really want to focus on: fun.
 Performing comedy is fun.
 When comedians tell their co-workers or acquaintances that we do comedy, they often light up and respond by saying something like, “that’s so cool!”
 Yeah!
-It is really effing cool.
-It’s easy to get wrapped up in the stuff that is not as cool, like whether enough people know your name, recognize you in public or have heard your jokes.
+It is really effing cool, but it’s easy to get wrapped up in the stuff that is not as cool – like whether enough people know your name, recognize you in public or have heard your jokes.
 If you want to be a professional comedian, I suppose those things are important.
 A lot of people I know aspire to be professional comedians and will become upset if you use the word “hobby” to describe their comedy careers.

 I am realistic about how much coin my talents and my demeanor can make me.
-In fact, the one time I was hired to perform comedy for a large group of people (and a large amount of money), I learned an important lesson.
-If you are trying to be hired to do comedy in a full-time capacity, you have to learn to compromise your material for the masses.
-I think some folks find ways to be relatable to a large audience while staying true to themselves, but that's just a balance I don't wish to strike.
+I came to understand this the one time I was hired to perform comedy for a large group of people (and a large amount of money).
+I learned an important lesson that day: if you are trying to be hired to do comedy in a full-time capacity, you probably have to compromise your material to please the masses.
+I think some folks find ways to be relatable to a large audience while staying true to themselves, but that's a balance I don't wish to strike.
 I am happy with running my carefully curated shows, appealing to the specific crowd I appeal to and not making a profit.

 If you’re funny, if you have a fresh perspective, work hard, show up on time, and stick up for others, I want to work with you… regardless of your long-term ambitions.
 My happy medium is being a comedy hobbiest who acts professionally.
 I take my hobby seriously.
 Some of my favorite people to work with are the most professional comedy hobbiests I know.